Lenstralab/smFISH_analysis/README.md

 # smFISH_curie
-Lenstra labs code for single molecule FISH.
-This script uses Python 3.
+Lenstra labs code for single molecule FISH as used by Brouwer et al. This script uses Python 3.

 ## Installation
 Do this the first time only: